wshon/madedit-mod/README.txt

       4. libunicows: it's optional under WinNT/XP, but required under Win98
       5. Set WXWIN and BOOST to the root directory of your local ones

-P.S.: Don't use VS.Net 2010 which has bugs to crash MadEdit(with wxWidgets-2.8.12 and 3.0.1).
-Use
-      VS.Net 2003, 2005 or 2013 instead(2008 might has the same issue as 2010)
 P.S.: If you use CVS version of Boost, Boost.Xpressive has been included in the CVS HEAD,
       or you must get 'xpressive.zip' at:
       http://www.boost-consulting.com/vault/index.php?directory=Strings%20-%20Text%20Processing
-P.S.: Since MadEdit v0.2.2, Xpressive is attached in MadEdit sources package.
 P.S.: wxAUIBook patch http://trac.wxwidgets.org/attachment/ticket/10848/
 P.S.: Don't forget to Copy wxwin.m4 to /usr/share/aclocal folder if you use your own build of
       wxWidgets